 46. Discharges in Ditches.
-Discharges of dredged or fill material into non-tidal ditches that are: (1) Constructed in uplands, (2) receive water from an area determined to be a water of the United States prior to the construction of the ditch, (3) divert water to an area determined to be a water of the United States prior to the construction of the ditch, and (4) determined to be a water of the United States prior to the construction of the ditch, and (4) determined to be waters of the United States.
+Discharges of dredged or fill material into non-tidal ditches that 40.
+Discharges in Ditches.
+Discharges of dredged of fill material into hon-fidal ditches that are: (1) Constructed in uplands, (2) receive water from an area determined to be a water of the United States prior to the construction of the ditch, (3) divert water to an area determined to be waters of the United States prior to the construction of the ditch, and (4) determined to be waters of the United States.
 The discharge must not cause the loss of greater than one acre of waters of the United States.
 This NWP does not authorize discharges of dredged or fill material into ditches constructed in streams or other waters of the United States, or in streams that have been relocated in uplands.
 This NWP does not authorize discharges of dredged or fill material that increase the capacity of the ditch and drain those areas determined to be waters of the United States prior to construction of the ditch.